Sverker the Younger: Early life

-When King Canute I of Sweden died in 1195 or 1196, his sons were young but not children.
+When King Knut Eriksson died in 1195 or 1196, his sons were young but not children.
 One of them had been appointed heir to the throne, but was passed over.
 Sverker was chosen as the next king of Sweden, surprisingly without quarrel.
 At some point he had returned to his native country, however being regarded quite Danish.
-His uncontested election probably owed much to Jarl Birger Brosa whose daughter, Ingegerd Birgersdotter of Bjelbo, Sverker married soon after his first wife had died.
-In his own letters he emphasized his birth-right to kingship: "son of King Charles, King of the Swedes, possessor of the throne of the same kingdom according to hereditary right by the grace of God".
+His uncontested election probably owed much to Jarl Birger Brosa whose daughter, Ingegerd, Sverker married soon after his first wife had died.
+In his own letters he emphasized his birth-right to kingship: "son of King Karl, King of the Swedes, possessor of the throne of the same kingdom according to hereditary right by the grace of God".

 Reign

 King Sverker confirmed and enlarged privileges for the Swedish church and Valerius, the Archbishop of Uppsala.
 The privilege document of 1200 is the oldest known ecclesiastical privilege in Sweden.
 Skáldatal names two of Sverker's court skalds: Sumarliði skáld and Þorgeirr Danaskáld.
 In 1202 Earl Birger died and the late jarl's grandson, Sverker's one-year-old son John received the title of Jarl from his father.
 This was intended to strengthen him as heir of the crown, but led to much ridicule.